xolox/vim-notes/README.md

  * The markers and indentation of list items differ between notes and Markdown (dumb bullets vs Unicode bullets and 3 vs 4 spaces).

 Note that this command can be a bit slow, because the parser for the note taking syntax is written in Vim script (for portability) and has not been optimized for speed (yet).

+### The `:NoteToMediawiki` command

+Convert the current note to a [Mediawiki document] [mediawiki].
+This is similar to the `:NoteToMarkdown` command, but it produces wiki text that can be displayed on a Mediawiki site.
+That being said, the subset of wiki markup that vim-notes actually produces will probably work on other wiki sites.
+These are the notable transforations:

+ * The first line of the note is a title, but it isn't used in the Mediawiki syntax.
+It could have been put into a `= Title =` tag, but it doesn't really make sense in the context of a wiki.
+It would make the table of contents nest under the title for every document you create.

+ * Preformatted blocks are output into `<syntaxhighlight lang="..">` tags.
+This functionality is enabled on Mediawiki through the [SyntaxHighlight GeSHi extention] [geshi].
+It is also supported on Wikipedia.

+ * Currently, the `***` divider isn't translated into anything.

 ## Mappings